Avicted/galaxy_visualization_raylib/README.md

 This project visualizes 100,000 real galaxies in blue and 100,000 randomly distributed galaxies in red.
 The data is sourced from the GPU programming course at
 [Åbo Akademi University](https://studiehandboken.abo.fi/en/course/IT00CG19/19162?period=2024-2027)

 This course teaches parallel programming using CUDA.
-The assignment is to prove whethe galaxies are randomly distributed or not.
+The assignment is to prove whether galaxies are randomly distributed or not.

 The students have to prove this on their own.